SrustiSulipalmath/ATM-with-Face-Recognition-Authentication/README.md

 Frontend: HTML, CSS, JavaScript
 Backend: Flask (Python)
-Face Recognition (To be Fixed): FaceIO (Replaceable with OpenCV/DeepFace) 🛠️ Contributions & Fixes Welcome!
+Face Recognition (To be Fixed): FaceIO (Replaceable with OpenCV/DeepFace)

+## 2. Second Attempt – MediaPipe + DeepFace (Incomplete & Not Fully Functional)

+To make the project fully free and offline, MediaPipe was used for face detection on the frontend, and DeepFace was attempted for face verification on the backend with Flask.

+✅ Implemented Components:

+MediaPipe captures face images from the webcam (Frontend).
+Flask backend receives the face image and attempts verification using DeepFace.

+⚠️ Known Issues & Incomplete Features:
+Face verification is not working properly – DeepFace integration is incomplete and has processing issues.
+Some functionalities are not handled properly – Backend may fail to process requests correctly.
+Session management issues – No proper handling of user authentication states.
+Flask backend is incomplete – Needs better integration with the frontend and database

+📌 Tech Stack Used:
+Frontend: HTML, CSS, JavaScript
+Face Recognition (Attempted but Incomplete):
+  FaceIO (Removed due to cost)
+  MediaPipe + DeepFace (Integration issues)
+Backend: Flask (Python)

+🛠️ Project Status: Incomplete
+Since this project is not fully functional, further development is needed to make face verification work and fix incomplete functionalities.

+🚀 Contributions & Fixes Welcome!
-If you're interested in fixing bugs or adding new features, feel free to fork the project and submit a pull request.
-Let's make this a fully functional ATM system!
+If you're interested in debugging the issues, fixing face verification, or improving transaction handling, feel free to fork this project and submit a pull request!